Veuve Clicquot: Death of Madame Clicquot

 Sales of Veuve Clicquot champagne in Russia continued to progress.
 Madame Clicquot decided to establish herself in other markets, such as United Kingdom.
 Edouard Werlé, who joined the company, started to make a whole series of trips through Central Europe.
 From 1841 on, when Edouard Werlé officially became head of the company, annual sales never dropped below 300,000 bottles.
 In 1850, it sold 400,000 bottles.

 Edouard and his son Alfred ran the business in the following years developing it further: they acquired new vineyards and in 1877 began utilizing a yellow label for the wines, an unusual color for champagne at the time.
 They registered the label under the trademark "Veuve Clicquot Ponsardin" Yellow Label.

-While the company was pursuing its expansion, Madame Clicquot died at the Château de Boursault on 29 July 1866, at the age of 89.
+While the company was pursuing its expansion, Madame Clicquot died at the Château de Boursault on 29 July 1866, at the age of 88.

 Madame Clicquot is considered one of the world's first international businesswomen.
 She was the first to take over management of a company and guide it, through hazardous times.
 She brought her wine business back from the brink of destruction turning it into one of the most successful champagne houses.
 She also spread champagne across the globe.

 When she died, sales had reached 750,000 bottles a year.
 Veuve Clicquot was exporting champagne from France to all Europe, the United States, Asia and elsewhere.
 Veuve Clicquot had become both a substantial Champagne house and a respected brand.
-Easily recognised by its distinctive bright yellow labels, the wine holds a royal warrant from Queen Elizabeth II of the United Kingdom.
+Easily recognised by its distinctive bright yellow labels, the wine held a royal warrant from Queen Elizabeth II of the United Kingdom.

 Because she built her champagne empire on audacious decisions, Madame Clicquot was called by her peers "la grande dame de la Champagne".
-Newspapers all over the world paid tribute to the old lady.
+Newspapers all over the world paid tribute to her.

 By the terms of an agreement made earlier, Edouard Werlé was already her official successor appointed by Madame Clicquot herself, and in August 1866, a new company was formed: "Werlé & Cie, successors to Veuve Clicquot-Ponsardin".

 Bertrand de Mun, who married Edouard Werlé's granddaughter, joined the company in July 1898 and became a partner in 1902.
 In 1911, under de Mun's direction the house of Veuve Clicquot achieved the sales figure of 2,000,000 bottles.
 The company was slowed down by the 1914-18 war.